Anycast vs Unicast vs Multicast: Traffic Routing Explained

 Choosing the correct routing approach directly affects performance, scalability, fault tolerance, and operational complexity.

 This article explains how unicast, multicast, and anycast work, where each excels, and how they are used in real-world infrastructure.
+For foundational concepts, see how the Internet works.

 1. Unicast: One-to-One Communication